ynagi-1/BonusTaskKMP/README.md

 - Repetitive pattern matching
 - Scenarios where preprocessing time can be amortized over multiple searches

-The implementation provides a solid foundation for string matching applications and serves as an educational example of efficient algorithm design.#   B o n u s T a s k
+The implementation provides a solid foundation for string matching applications and serves as an educational example of efficient algorithm design.